Yaqui: Lifestyle

 In the past, the Yaqui subsisted on agriculture, growing beans, corn and squash (like many of the Indigenous peoples of the region).
 The Yaqui who lived in the Río Yaqui region and in coastal areas of Sonora and Sinaloa fished as well as farmed.
 The Yaqui also made cotton products.
 The Yaqui have always been skillful warriors.
 The Yaqui Indians have been historically described as quite tall in stature.
-Yaqui men have an average height of 5 feet 9 inches (1.75 m) and Yaqui women have an average height of 5 feet 4 inches (1.63 m).
+Yaqui men have an average height of 5 ft 9 in and Yaqui women have an average height of 5 ft 4 in.

 Traditionally, a Yaqui house consisted of three rectangular sections: the bedroom, the kitchen, and a living room, called the "portal".
 Floors would be made of wooden supports, walls of woven reeds, and the roof of reeds coated with thick layers of mud for insulation.
 Branches might be used in living room construction for air circulation; a large part of the day was spent here, especially during the hot months.
 A home would also have a patio.
 Since the time of the adoption of Christianity, many Yaquis have a wooden cross placed in front of the house, and special attention is made to its placement and condition during Waresma (Lent).